lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 ### Installing leihs 2.9.x in tandem with leihs 3.0

+This section is completely optional if you are happy with just running leihs 3.0.

 leihs 2.9.x has the ability to run against the same database as leihs 3.0, at the same time.
 This is useful if you are migrating your organization from leihs 2.9 to leihs 3.0 and want to try out leihs 3.0's new interface in production before making the upgrade.